koskath/arete2/course_content/SC/final_md_files/Lecture1/lecture_1_slide_38_it-is-not-only-the-order-to-payment-flow.md

-# It is not only the order-to-payment flow
+# Slide 38 of Lecture 1 contains information about It is not only the order-to-payment flow

 # The graph in slide 28 of Lecture 1 is a flowchart illustrating a supply chain process divided into three main sections: "Idea to Market," "Business Readiness," and "Order to Payment," with an overarching theme of "Adaptation and Evolution."